Maigret in New York

 Maigret in New York (other English-language titles include Maigret in New York's Underworld and Inspector Maigret in New York's Underworld; Maigret à New York) is a detective novel by Belgian writer Georges Simenon, featuring his character inspector Jules Maigret.
 The novel was written between February 27 and March 6, 1946, in Sainte-Marguerite-du-Lac-Masson, Quebec, Canada.
-The book was published in 1947 by Presses de la Cité.
+The novel was published in serial form in the newspaper L'Aurore, between 25 June 1946 and 7 August 1946, and in book form in July 1947 by Presses de la Cité.